HR Tip of the Week

 Q: Without probationary periods, how can my company help make sure new hires are (and will continue to be) a good fit?

-A: Employers should develop an effective hiring process to help find the best candidates for the position and avoid bad hires.
+A: Employers should develop an effective hiring process to help find the best candidates for the position.
 During the interview process, employers should ask job-related and behavioral-based questions, and, where appropriate, should conduct post-offer job-related background and reference checks to help determine whether candidates have the potential to succeed in the open position.

 Once hired, all employers should provide new employees with a comprehensive orientation process to familiarize them with the company (and vice versa).
 Supervisors should work closely with new hires, giving them the information, tools, and support they need to succeed.
 Supervisors should also establish clear goals, provide feedback and coaching regularly, and evaluate performance proactively and consistently.